 Highworth is a Market Town offering a good range of independent shops and businesses, numerous pubs and restaurants, a Post Office, a Library, a Dentist and Doctors surgery, childcare nursery and a weekly Saturday market.
 It has a number of schools from Pre-School through to the highly regarded Highworth Warneford Secondary School.
 There are good links locally to the A419 leading to the M4 junction 15 and the A420 leading to Oxford.
 London Paddington is approximately 55 minutes from Swindon Central Train Station.

-South Marston is situated on the Eastern side of Swindon and has public houses, an independent Hotel and Health Club, a Primary School / Pre-School, a Village Hall and Church.
+South Marston is situated on the Eastern side of Swindon and has public houses, a Primary School / Pre-School, a Village Hall and Church.
 The local Supermarket and Retail Park are a short drive away.
 There is a good road network including direct access to the M4 Motorway via the A419 and access to the A420.
 Trains to London Paddington from Swindon Central take approximately 55 minutes.
 There are also numerous woodland walks and nature trails within South Marston and are very popular for dog walking and cycling.

 Stanton Fitzwarren is a small village situated on the eastern edge of Swindon and has good access to the neighbouring market town of Highworth which is approximately 3 miles away, offering independent High Street shopping and commercial businesses.
 It also offers a Post Office and good local Schools.
 Swindon is circa 5 miles away with national outlet shopping and commercial businesses.
 London Paddington is approximately 55 minutes from Swindon Central Train Station and other local communication links include the A419 dual Carriageway accessing junction 15 of the M4 motorway and the A420 (Oxford Road) a short journey away.